-More than 100 feared dead in Algerian military plane crash
+More than 250 killed in Algerian military plane crash: state TV

-ALGIERS (Reuters) - More than 100 people were killed when an Algerian military plane crashed into a field outside the capital on Wednesday, local media reported.
+ALGIERS (Reuters) - More than 250 people including members of Western Sahara’s Polisario independence movement were killed when a military plane crashed in a field outside Algeria’s capital on Wednesday, officials said.

 Television footage showed crowds gathering around the smoking and flaming wreckage near Boufarik airport southwest of Algiers.
 A line of white body bags could be seen on the ground next to what media said was a Russian Ilyushin transport plane.

-Rescue workers said 105 people died in the crash, local TV channels including Ennahar and Dzaïr reported.
+A total of 257 people died in the crash, state TV reported.

-Algeria’s defence ministry said the plane was heading for Tindouf in southwest Algeria, but crashed into a field on the perimeter of the airport.
+A member of Algeria’s ruling FLN party told the private Ennahar TV station the dead included 26 members of Polisario, an Algerian-backed group fighting for the independence of neighboring Western Sahara – a territory also claimed by Morocco in a long-running dispute.

+The plane was heading to Tindouf, an area on Algeria’s border with Western Sahara, but crashed on the airport’s perimeter, Algeria’s defense ministry said.

+Tindouf is home to thousands of refugees from the Western Sahara standoff, many of them Polisario supporters.

+U.N. attempts to broker a settlement have failed for years in the vast desert area, which has contested since 1975 when Spanish colonial powers left.
+Morocco claimed the territory while Polisario established its self-declared Sahrawi Arab Democratic Republic there.

-The ministry issued a statement expressing condolences to families of the victims, but gave no toll.
+Algeria’s defense ministry issued a statement expressing condolences to families of the victims.

 In February 2014, an Algerian Air Force Lockheed C-130 Hercules crashed in a mountainous area in eastern Algeria killing 77 passengers and leaving one survivor.